monikaperez/genepy/epigenetics/README.md

 # epigenomics

 Especially targeted to functions related to the analysis of epigenomics data.
 It has functions to read, merge, denoise, ChIP seq data.
-It contains a lot of functions required for the [AML paper](github.com/JKBio/AMLproject).

 ## Available functions: